hankhsu1996/node-fst-reader/README.md

 // Retrieve the signal ID within a given scope const signalId: number = reader.getSignalId("my_signal", scopeId);

+// Retrieve the signal ID by specifying the full path, starting from the root const signalIdFromRoot: number = reader.getSignalId("my_scope.my_signal");

 // Get the signal value at a specific time using the signal ID const valueAtTime100: string = reader.getSignalValueAtTime(signalId, 100);